 ESA's Education Office offers European students the opportunity to attend the International Astronautical Congress (IAC).
-This year’s IAC will be held from 1 to 5 October in Naples, Italy.
+This year’s IAC will be held from 29 September – 3 October in Toronto, Canada.

-The theme of the 63rd edition of IAC is "Space science and technology for the needs of all".
+The theme of the 65th edition of IAC is "Our World Needs Space".

 Throughout the congress students can interact with experts, listen to their views on the future of space and learn about the latest developments in the space industry.
 At the same time students are encouraged to actively contribute to the congress by presenting their own research to the space community.
 Some will have the opportunity to give presentations in the official technical sessions of the congress, alongside leading space experts who can often provide valuable feedback and guidance.